haskelladdict/simgi/doc/simgi.rst

   token.
 Everything within a comment block is ignored by the parser and block comments can be nested.

+Below we list all SGL blocks available for describing simulations.
+Presently, the order of blocks matters and should be exactly in the same order in which they are described below.
+Several SGL blocks are optional, can be left out, and are indicated as such below.
+This implies that all non-optional blocks are required.

-Currently, the SDL specs define the following block types with their respective block commands and block content:
+Currently, the SGL specs define the following block types with their respective block commands and block content: